lorensen/VTKExamples/src/VTKBook/09Chapter9.md

 Another useful texture thresholding application uses implicit functions to map point position to texture coordinate.
 This is similar in effect to geometric clipping (see ["Clipping With Scalar Fields"](/VTKBook/09Chapter9/#clipping-with-scalar-fields) in this Chapter).
 As we saw in ["Implicit Functions"](/VTKBook/06Chapter6/#implicit-functions_1) in [Chapter 6](/VTKBook/06Chapter6), implicit functions naturally map a (x, y, z) coordinate value into three regions: F(x, y, z) < 0, F(x, y, z) = 0, and F(x, y, z) > 0 ; or equivalently, the concealed, transition, and accentuated regions of the texture map.
 Using boolean combinations of implicit functions, we can create complex cuts of our data as illustrated in **Figure 9-43b**.
 This figure shows two nested spheres.
 The outer sphere is cut by a boolean combination of two planes to show the inner sphere.

 **Boolean Textures.** Texture thresholding can be extended into higher dimensions.
 That is, 2D or 3D texture coordinates can be used to map two or three data variables into a texture map.
-One such technique is boolean textures, a method to clip geometry using a 2D texture map and two implicit functions <em style="color:blue;background-color: white">\[Lorensen93\]</em>.
+One such technique is boolean textures, a method to clip geometry using a 2D texture map and two implicit functions <em style="color:green;background-color: white">\[Lorensen93\]</em>.

 Boolean textures extend texture thresholding for geometric clipping from 1D to 2D.
 Instead of using a single implicit function to label regions "in" or "out", two implicit functions are used.
 This results in four different regions corresponding to all possible combinations of "in" and "out."